WPNO: History

 WKTQ returned to the WOXO call letters on August 1, 2016; at that time, the station began to simulcast on W245CQ (96.9 FM) and took on the country music format previously heard on WOXO-FM, which changed its call letters to WEZR-FM and began simulcasting WEZR's hot adult contemporary format.
 WOXO and W245CQ concurrently inherited the existing simulcast of the country format on WTBM (100.7 FM) in Mexico, which took on the WOXO-FM call sign.
 In April 2019, WOXO and W245CQ split from the simulcast with WOXO-FM and began simulcasting the hot adult contemporary format of WEZR under the "Z105.5 & 96.9" branding; the country music format concurrently moved back to WEZR-FM.
 The call sign became WPNO on September 26, 2019.

 WPNO, along with its sister stations, went off the air March 29, 2020, citing financial considerations that included expected reduction in advertising revenue attributed to COVID-19.
 The stations had been up for sale following the death of owner Dick Gleason in February 2019.
 A sale of the Gleason Media Group stations to Bennett Radio Group was announced in May 2020.

 Bennett Radio Group's purchase, at a price of $300,000, was consummated on August 5, 2020.
-On August 19, 2020, WPNO, along with WEZR and the former WTME, returned to the airwaves with a relaunched Hot AC format, branded as "WIGY".
+On August 19, 2020, WPNO, along with WEZR and WTME, returned to the airwaves with a relaunched hot adult contemporary format, branded as "WIGY".
 The format would later shift to classic hits with the brand "105.5 and 96.9 WIGY".

-On October 26, 2021, WPNO and W245CQ, along with WEZR and its translator, flipped to conservative talk as "The Patriot", effectively splitting from its simulcast of WIGY after two years.
+On October 26, 2021, WPNO and W245CQ, along with WEZR (the former WTME) and its translator, flipped to conservative talk as "The Patriot", effectively splitting from its simulcast of WIGY after two years.